 Learn all of the elements that go into telling and illustrating a compelling story in comic form!

-Renowned comic book artist Phillip Sevy (Tomb Raider, The House, Paradox) teaches you how to improve your storytelling, what the professional standards are, how to avoid common pitfalls, how to build a great cover, and strategies for breaking into the business!
+Renowned comic book artist Phillip Sevy (Tomb Raider, Triage, The House, Paradox) teaches you how to improve your storytelling, what the professional standards are, how to avoid common pitfalls, how to build a great cover, and strategies for breaking into the business!

-No matter where you are in your comics art journey, Comics Experience maintains a fun and creative environment built on positive reinforcement and encouragement.
+No matter where you are in your comics art journey, Comics Experience maintains a creative environment built on positive reinforcement and encouragement.
 This is a safe place to bring your existing work, create new stories and grow.
 You’ll get honest feedback meant to help move you forward.

 - You’ll get all of Phillip’s best tips and training.